microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ::: zone-end

 Setting `VCPKG_ROOT` tells vcpkg where your vcpkg instance is located.
-Adding it to `PATH` ensures you can run vcpkg commands directly from the shell.
+(TODO: FIX THIS DESCRIPTION) Adding it to `PATH` ensures you can run vcpkg commands directly from the shell.

 ## 3 - Set up the port files